MagicMirrorOrg/MagicMirror/modules/README.md

 - `notification` - String - The notification identifier.
 - `payload` - AnyType - The payload of a notification.

-**Note 1:** When a node helper send a notification, all modules of that module type receive the same notifications. <br>
+**Note 1:** When a node helper sends a notification, all modules of that module type receive the same notifications. <br>
-**Note 2:** The socket connection is established as soon as the module sends it's first message using [sendSocketNotification](thissendsocketnotificationnotification-payload).
+**Note 2:** The socket connection is established as soon as the module sends its first message using [sendSocketNotification](thissendsocketnotificationnotification-payload).

 **Example:**
 ````javascript